dan-sprague/FastBreak/README.md

 ### Complicated functions

 Segmented regression can be used to fit more complicated functions, although past a certain point other methods should be used.
 Fastbreak.jl uses the same `ordered` vector approach used in STAN to impose identifiability on the breakpoints, but this imposes a funneling effect that makes MCMC difficult with many dense breakpoints.
 Shown below is a segmented regression fit to a noisy sine curve.
-In this case, the posterior estimated via MCMC appears to better estimate $\mathbb{E}_{x \sim p(x|\theta)}[f(x)]$ than the MAP point estimate (left), however the breakpoints are poorly resolved.
+In this case, the posterior estimated via MCMC appears to better estimate $\mathbb{E}[f(x)]$ than the MAP point estimate (left), however the breakpoints are poorly resolved.
 Slightly decreasing the noise relieves the issue (right), indicating potential numerical instability during MCMC sampling.

 <p align = "center">